 Some students may apply for a visa too, but they may also stumble upon Section 214(b) refusal.
 If this happens, then you need to make sure you bring evidence to the officer that you intend to leave the U.S. once your studies are over.
 One of the documents that help you when applying for a student visa is the I-20.
 Nevertheless, it doesn’t guarantee your eligibility.

 Whatever you do, you need to have the intention of using your studies in your home country after you’re done with college and bring some proof of it.
-Otherwise, the officer may suspect you of wanting to advance in your life by staying in the U.S. after the studies, and thus, you’ll be rejected.
+Otherwise, the officer may suspect you of wanting to advance in your life by staying in the U.S. after your studies, and thus, you’ll be rejected.

 75% of the 9 million visas issued in 2019 were for temporary tourism or short-term business visitors, but there were some that encountered the 214(b) issue.
 If you’re one of the people who had to deal with this rejection, then you must know what to do next.
 You should collect all of the necessary documentation that can be used to prove your real intent for a temporary stay in the U.S. Also, you need to prepare for the new interview.
 For any other question, check out Stilt, and you may find the right answer for you.